Gaotrees/caffe-doc/_Footer.md

 !
 I agree.
 It's good.

-How to do the other way???
+How to reverse this process???